Promise Program FAQ

 Award will be considered upon actual enrollment in 12 units.

-There are no GPA requirements coming into the program.
-Students must successfully complete their first semester with 12 units to receive the second semester.
+Yes, a student must earn and maintain a minimum 2.0 GPA per semester.
+Students must successfully complete their current semester with 12 units to receive the Chabot Promise the following semester.

 Yes, any program of study that Chabot offers will qualify for the Chabot Promise.